Disability Services Incoming Student & Prospective Student Information

 No. A limited list of local community resources are available upon request.
 Students are encouraged to contact professionals in her/her own community for possible assessments.
 Students are responsible for the cost of any professional assessment.

 I have been diagnosed with a disorder/condition.
 Will I automatically be provided accommodations?

-No. Students must request accommodations through the registration process.
+No. Students must request accommodations through the ODS registration process.
 A diagnosis alone does not qualify you for accommodations.
 Students with a disability must document the existence of an impairment that substantially limits a major life activity, the current impact of this condition and how it affects your ability to function in the academic setting as well as the rationale for the requested accommodations.